Skip over navigation

 Payment systems

-While many eCommerce platforms offer out-of-the-box payment eCommerce integrations, not all payment gateways are supported.
+While many digital commerce platforms offer out-of-the-box payment eCommerce integrations, not all payment gateways are supported.
 Furthermore, you may want to integrate with a custom-built system.

 Reporting